In a nutshell…

-Find A Balance provides bespoke mental health support in London for people from all backgrounds, but especially those from black, Asian and minority ethnic communities.
-Its founder, Samantha Francis, was a student at SSE London on the Lloyds Bank Social Entrepreneurs Start Up Programme 2016-17.
+- Organisation: Find A Balance provides bespoke mental health support for people from all backgrounds, but especially those from black, Asian and minority ethnic communities.

 It was in November 2013 that Samantha Francis’ son started hearing voices.
 “I didn’t understand what was going on,” recalls Samantha, a single mother-of-five.
 “He was at university at the time, he was so happy.”
 Worried and confused, Samantha called her family for advice.
 “Oh my god, it’s witchcraft, get him to church!” was the unhelpful and overwhelming response she received.
 What followed next was a series of traumatic events that led to her son, who was suffering from a psychotic episode, being sectioned.